China High-Speed Trains

 D category train is the first kind of bullet train.
 It has a speed of over 200 km/h.
-This kind of trains mainly use on the popular rail lines connecting major cities, such as trains Beijing/Shanghai, Beijing/Zhengzhou, Beijing/Xi'an, Guangzhou/Shenzhen, Shanghai/Hangzhou, Shanghai/Nanjing,.Trains only stop at a few major stops along the way.
+This kind of trains mainly use on the popular rail lines connecting major cities, such as trains Beijing/Shanghai, Beijing/Zhengzhou, Guangzhou/Shenzhen, Shanghai/Hangzhou, Shanghai/Nanjing,.Trains only stop at a few major stops along the way.

 G Category Trains